learn-co-curriculum/phase-0-wsl2-env-windows-subsystem-linux/README.md

 ### Check Your Work

-If you are able to check both of those checkboxes and your computer restarts, continue below.
+If you can check both of those checkboxes and your computer restarts, continue below.
 Otherwise, reach out to your teaching team for next steps.

 ## Set up the "Ubuntu" Application